By: Susan Dugdale | Last modified: 05-05-2021

 To us Camille, you will always look and be wonderful.
 We admire and love your energy, the way you share your gift for living fully with your family and friends, we delight in your children, the integrity you bring to your work, the joy you find in the outdoors ...
 My list could go on indefinitely but our delicious meal would go cold.

 Let's raise our glasses to Camille.
-You are a rose, our rose, and in our hearts you always be in full bloom.
+You are a rose, our rose, and in our eyes you always be in full bloom.
 Here's to another 40 cabbage-free years!

 And now let's enjoy the evening and, eat slowly!

-- How long this 40th birthday speech takes to say
+Q: How long does this 40th birthday speech take to say?

-They come from my site.
-There's a page devoted to milestone birthday quotations as well as another couple of pages filled with birthday quotes too: witty birthday quotations for those who want a chuckle and wise quotations for those who want a more philosophical tone.
+A: They come from my site.
+There's a page devoted to milestone birthday quotations, along with another couple: witty birthday quotations for those who want a chuckle, and wise quotations about birthdays for those who want a more philosophical tone.

-- If I wrote an outline before I wrote the actual speech
+Q: Did I write a speech outline before I wrote the actual speech?

-Yes, I did.
+A: Yes, I did.
 It's on the back of an envelope beside my computer!
-The finished speech follows it fairly well even though I tweaked the order a little.
+The finished speech follows it fairly well even though I tweaked it a little.

-Here's a page on using speech outlines with a blank, downloadable, printable speech outline template to use.
-I promise it will make the process of writing easier.
+Here's a page on using speech outlines with a blank, downloadable, printable speech outline template for you to use.
+I promise it will make the process of writing much, much easier.

-- Did I say this 40th birthday speech several times out loud to see if it flowed and did I edit as a result of hearing it?
+Q: Did I say this 40th birthday speech several times out loud to see if it flowed and did I edit it as a result of reading it out loud, and timing it?

-Yes.
-I edited quite a bit out because I felt it had got too long and no longer served the original purpose which was to set a warm and welcoming tone to the celebration while being brief.
+A: Yes.
+I edited quite a bit out because I felt it had got too long and no longer served the original purpose: to set a warm and welcoming tone to the celebration while being brief.

-- Do I really have a 40 year old daughter called Camille?
+Q: Do I really have a daughter called Camille who was forty in 2008?

-No, I don't.
-I invented her so I could write this sample for you but now she's alive and well in my imagination I like her a lot.
+A: No, I don't.
+(However, I do have a wonderful son called James.)
+I invented Camille so I could write this sample speech for you.
+Now she's alive and well in my imagination I like her quite a lot.
 I hope she enjoys her 40th birthday speech!

-Yes, there's this 50th birthday speech if you want one more to read before you begin to write.
+A: Yes, there's this 50th birthday speech and this 18th birthday speech if you want more to read before you begin to write.

 Discover action verbs to make your words vocally vibrant, succinct and precise.